coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 Let us correct it and try to add a commit and push:
   - PyCharm shows the differences between the last commit and local file
   - Checks if any TODO tasks that are left -> Helps us to track unfinished work
-  - Fix the test, commit and push to the remote repository
+  - Fix the test, commit and push to your forked repository

 ### Code Inspection
 We will do Code Inspection to see how well this code adheres to the [PEP8 Style Guide for Python code](https://www.python.org/dev/peps/pep-0008/).